-Indonesian President Susilo Bambang Yudhoyono and European Commission President José Manuel Barroso in December 2009 agreed that trade and investment was an area where the bilateral relationship had great potential to develop, and on the need to explore ways to strengthen these ties.
-The two leaders decided to set up a "Vision Group" that would examine how to increase trade and investment between Indonesia and the EU.
+When the Indonesian President Susilo Bambang Yudhoyono met with the European Commission President José Manuel Barroso in December 2009 they discussed ways of enhancing our bilateral ties.
+The two Presidents agreed that trade and investment is an area where the bilateral relationship has great potential to develop, and on the need to explore ways to strengthen these ties.
+The two leaders decided to set up a "Vision Group" that will examine how to increase trade and investment between Indonesia and the EU.

-This project, very much inspired by the Indonesian Trade Minister Mari Pangestu, is in line with the positive political climate created by the partial resolution of the air ban and the consequent signing of the PCA.
+This project, very much inspired by the Indonesian Trade Minister Mari Pangestu, is in line with the positive political climate created by the partial resolution of the air ban and the consequent signing of the PCA, has the objective of maintaining the momentum on the bilateral relations while buying some time to deal with the pressures of some sectors of the domestic industry very much concerned about recent opening to other regional partners ([Art.
+4.1.a]).
 [Art.
 4.1.a]

-This comes against the backdrop of a number of recent positive signals which we received from Jakarta on what seems to be a change of attitude in the Indonesian Government on the opportunity of an Agreement with the EU (the local industry, represented by the Indonesian Chamber of Commerce or Kadin, already expressed its support earlier this year).
-The Vice Minister for Trade Mahendra Siregar expressly mentioned this possibility during a meeting with you in April and other high ranking Indonesian officials now also seem more open to move in this direction.
+In addition, more recently, a number of positive signals are coming from Jakarta on what seems to be a change of attitude in the Indonesian Government on the opportunity of an Agreement with the EU (the local industry, represented by the Indonesian Chamber of Commerce or Kadin, already expressed its support earlier this year).
+The Vice Minister from Trade Mahendra Siregar expressly mentioned this possibility during a meeting with the Head of Commissioner De Gucht's Cabinet and also other high rang Indonesian officials seems now more open to move in this direction as reported by the Jakarta Delegation on 1st July 2010.